Entrepreneur and founding director of Edinburgh Centre for Robotics

 Bristol Robotics Laboratory, University of Bristol, Robohub

-Senior Lecturer at University of Bristol, specialising in swarm intelligence, robotics, nanomedicine and cancer.
+Associate Professor of Swarm Engineering at University of Bristol, specialising in swarm engineering across scales, from nanomedicine to treat cancer to robot swarms for intralogistics or environmental monitoring.
 Founder of Robohub not-for-profit international robotics collaboration network and Hauert lab on swarm engineering.
 Her work has featured in BBC, CNN, Guardian, Economist, TEDx, Wired and New Scientist.

 Previously worked in the USA at MIT and Carnegie Mellon and at the École Polytechnique Fédérale de Lausanne in Switzerland.